Meeting needs

 • Read/write learners: Visitors are accustomed to reading text on web sites, but lucid, clear writing in a journalistic style is most appealing to this audience.
 Narrative captions that provide additional information, bulleted lists, and sidebars also draw in read/write learners.

 • Kinesthetic learners: This audience thrives on interaction.
-Exhibits that provide an alternate node view, and incorporate movies, do-it-yourself activities, clickable illustrations and maps, and concrete examples, are more likely to reach kinesthetic learners.
+Exhibits that provide an alternate node view, and incorporate movies, do-it-yourself activities, clickable illustrations and maps, and concrete examples are more likely to reach kinesthetic learners.

 • Members of multi-user virtual environments: Creating a subset of content for communities like Second Life can reach visitors who might not otherwise find an exhibit.
+However, a virtual world/space is not necessarily an "exhibit."

 • Mobile users: Reflowing content for mobile devices with various sized screens enables access anytime and anywhere.